AseasRoa/paintor/docs/v1.x/html-syntax/html-syntax.md

 ## Statements

 ::: warning
-Statements for the HTML syntax are under development
+Statements for the HTML syntax are under development.
 :::

 ## Reactivity